Gifted and Talented

 Level III: Services for Some Students

 Children who demonstrate potential far beyond that of their same age peers need modifications to their educational program to reach this goal.
-Students scoring in the top of their grade level in combined measures of achievement, aptitude, performance, and potential are invited to participate in the Gifted and Talented pull-out program.
-(1-5) Students admitted into the pull-out program receive added instruction from the Gifted and Talented Services teacher during scheduled pull-out sessions.
+Students scoring in the top 3% of their grade level in combined measures of achievement, aptitude, performance, and potential are invited to participate in the Gifted and Talented pull-out program in grades 3 through 5.
+Students admitted into the pull-out program receive added instruction from the Gifted and Talented Services teacher during a weekly pull-out session.
 This provides students with the opportunity for enhanced peer interaction and time to focus on in-depth study or a new area of learning.
 Students are responsible for checking in with their classroom teacher to determine what work they need to complete when they are absent from class.
+Additionally, through cluster grouping, several students from the program are placed with one teacher in the general education classroom, allowing for added peer interaction through differentiated lessons.
 Students in the pull-out program are challenged in problem-finding, problem-solving, and applying STEM to solve real world problems through project-based learning.
-Sample activities include participation in Future Problem Solvers, the Invent-It Challenge, mini-courses, or independent research.
-Starting in 6th grade, students that meet the criteria have an opportunity to participate in advanced level coursework (Clustering) where they are

 Requirements for Level 3 services: